Skip to main content

 gleef push

-This will upload all new and modified translation keys in your project without generating AI translations.
+This will upload all new and modified translation keys in your project.

 Filter by Key Pattern